 Actually, you’re right on time!

-Veterinarians suggest allowing a larger breed dog to fully mature before neutering because:
+Veterinarians suggest allowing a larger breed dog to fully mature before neutering.
+Males who are neutered too early experience a decline in testosterone.
+Lack of testosterone can lead to obesity.

 Waiting a year to have your dog neutered means keeping him away from female dogs in heat.
 His behaviour will change and it will be harder to keep him inside.